wavexx/python-bond/README.rst

   for all languages except Python), then local exceptions will always contain a string representation of the remote exception instead, which avoids serialization errors.

+``protocol``:

+  Forces a specific serialization protocol to be chosen.
+It's automatically selected when not specified, and usually matches "JSON".

 ``bond.Bond`` Methods